The First President of Japan: Reception

 John Jakala from Anime News Network (ANN) was surprised by its first chapter because of the absence of on-screen appearance of the main character on it.
-He considered it "a daring move" but said "it pays off: I found myself anxious to meet Sakuragi, and curious to see how he will deal with all of the political crises erupting around him."
+He considered it "a daring move" but said "it pays off: I found myself anxious to meet Sakuragi, and curious to see how he will deal with all of the political crises erupting around him".
 However, Jakala affirmed the first actual appearance of Sakuragi probably would be more impactful if his face had not been shown on a Jumbotron at the end of the chapter.
 "Still, it was a cute bit", he said.
 The third chapter had "a very powerful" scene about the formation of a lifelong friendship between Sakuragi and a childhood's friend.
 Jakala deemed it "inspirational without becoming overly sentimental".
 On the other hand, he criticized the "'excited' word balloons" in uppercase that seem to be shouting at him as "painfully purple".
 In the end, Jakala said that "certain situations or lines seem a bit too melodramatic, but overall the series maintains an engaging tone".
 About its tone, Greg McElhatton of Read About Comics stated it "feature[s] overly dramatic theatrics in the forms of speeches and actions by the protagonist" — which led to a comparison to Eagle: The Making of an Asian-American President.

 Overall, Jakala said "the series has grown on [him] over time.
-Part of the reason is that Hidaka isn't just writing about dry political systems in the abstract; he humanizes concepts by crafting various characters that we follow through the tumultuous events depicted in this book."
+Part of the reason is that Hidaka isn't just writing about dry political systems in the abstract; he humanizes concepts by crafting various characters that we follow through the tumultuous events depicted in this book".
 Both Jakala and McElhatton highlighted and praised the fact that although Sakuragi is depicted as "handsome, suave, and poised" (Jakala), "decisive, smart, and charismatic" (McElhatton), "Yoshiki remembers to keep his character human; he's got his flaws, and his doubts that he hides from the public.
 In the end, it just makes him all the more likable" (McElhatton).
 In Jakala's opinion, "One of the strongest things about this series is Sakuragi's character" because "Hidaka hasn't gone too far in making Sakuragi unbelievably perfect".
-In opposition, Jason Thompson, writing for ANN, considered the depiction of "a badass Japanese politician, who stands up to America, China and North Korea, more comedic than believable."
+Conversely, Jason Thompson, writing for ANN, considered the depiction of "a badass Japanese politician, who stands up to America, China and North Korea, more comedic than believable".